How My First Coffee Cupping Experience Humbled Me

 I had seen pictures, watched videos, and heard stories, but I hadn’t ever experienced a coffee cupping myself – until last Thursday.

 It wasn’t super fancy or organized, but chill and simple.
-With my two barista buddies and coffee provided by Guddina and Moustache, my first coffee cupping experience was a success.
+With my two barista buddies and coffee provided by Guddina and Moustache, my first coffee-cupping experience was successful.

 coffee cupping